Timothy Dalton: Early life

-Timothy Leonard Dalton Leggett on 21 March 1946 in Colwyn Bay, Wales, to an English father, Peter Dalton Leggett, who was a captain in the Special Operations Executive during the Second World War and was an advertising executive at the time of his son's birth; and an American mother, Dorothy Scholes, of Italian and Irish descent.
+Timothy Leonard Dalton Leggett was born on 21 March 1946 in Colwyn Bay, Wales, to an English father, Peter Dalton Leggett, who was a captain in the Special Operations Executive (SOE) during the Second World War and was an advertising executive at the time of his son's birth; and an American mother, Dorothy Scholes, of Italian and Irish descent.

 Before Dalton's fourth birthday, the family moved back to England to Belper in Derbyshire, where he attended Herbert Strutt Grammar School.
 As a teenager, he was a member of the Air Training Corps at LXX (Croft & Culcheth) Squadron.

 He decided to become an actor at 16 after seeing a production of Macbeth and got a role in a production of the play at The Old Vic.
-He left school in 1962 at 16 to enrol in the Royal Academy of Dramatic Art and tour with the National Youth Theatre.
+He left school in 1962 at 16 to enroll in the Royal Academy of Dramatic Art and tour with the National Youth Theatre.
 Dalton did not complete his RADA studies, leaving the academy in 1966 to join the ensemble of the Birmingham Repertory Theatre.
 He had ambitions of being an actor, which pleased his father; "It pleased everybody on my father's side of the family.
 My mother and her side, however, were worried.
 None of them felt acting was a secure profession for a young man."